DevExpress-Examples/blazor-default-settings/Readme.md

 # DevExpress Blazor Components - Set predefined settings for the specific component

 In case of a large web application, controls usually have the same settings on different pages.
 The recommended Blazor approach is to specify the component settings in the markup.
-However, you can override the  **SetParametersAsync** method to specify default settings for all DevExpress Blazor components in your application.
-We do not recommend that you use this approach as it is not natural for Blazor applications.
+It is possible to override the **SetParametersAsync** method to specify default settings for Blazor components in your application.
+However, we do not recommend that you use this approach as it is not natural for Blazor applications.
+We also do not test this approach to specify predefined settings with all our controls, so you can use it with your own risk.

 ![Grid with predefined settings and default](images/result.png)